theolivenbaum/resin/README.md

 ## Document model (Not production-ready)

-A graph of documents embedded as bags-of-words.
+The model is a graph of documents embedded as bags-of-words.
+Documents gather around syntactical topics.
-In this model documents gather around syntax "topics".

 Natural language queries are parsed into clauses, each clause into a document vector.
 A cluster (of documents) is then located by reducing the clause vectors to a single document